longton2001-pixel/breakthrough-surge-suppression-in-high-speed-robotic-drilling/README.md

 ### 1. Pose Optimization Demo
 To see the EMR-based pose generation algorithm in action:
-- `python main.py`: Run the core EMR pose optimization demo with baseline comparisons (DE/DA).
+- `python main.py`: Run the core EMR pose optimization demo with baseline comparisons.

 ### 2. Reproduce Research Figures
 Run the corresponding scripts to generate the figures presented in the paper: